 Continue reading Recycle Greywater to Reduce Urban Water Needs

-I was surprised last week to see a philosophical book by Subroto Roy at an airport book stall.
+Some time back, I was surprised to see a philosophical book by Subroto Roy at an airport book stall.
 It was titled “Life Mantras”.

-I believe the book was launched in ‘absentia’ of the author (who was in jail) with many heavyweight celebrities and politicians.
-There were, of course, Sahara employees who hoped for some announcement about their pending salaries.
+I believe the book was launched in ‘absentia’ of the author (who was in jail) with many heavyweight celebrities and politicians (the launch had heavyweights, the jail also had heavyweights).
+There were, of course, Sahara employees who hoped for some announcement about their pending salaries, commissions, and bonuses.

 The book is published by Rupa, is priced cheap and available easily.